 Gravitational waves are ripples in the universe caused by some of the most energetic cosmic events, from exploding stars to supermassive black hole mergers.
 As they propagate through space and time, gravitational waves cause tiny tremors in atoms that make up matter.
 While Einstein predicted them in his general theory of relativity in 1916, and their existence was indirectly demonstrated in the 1980s, it wasn’t until the LIGO detector came online in 2002 that the hunt for elusive spacetime ripples started to get serious.

-After a series of upgrades that lasted from 2010 to 2015, LIGO was back online this past fall.
+After a series of upgrades that lasted from 2010 to 2015, LIGO was back online this autumn.
 With more powerful lasers and improved system for isolating the experiment from vibrations in the ground, the prospects of detecting the first gravitational waves have never looked better.
-Some scientists even predicted that we’d have our first positive detection in 2016—but few could have known how quickly it would come.
+Some scientists even predicted that we’d have our first positive detection in 2016 — but few could have known how quickly it would come.

 In fact, LIGO saw gravitational waves almost immediately.
-The team then spent the entire fall exhaustively investigating potential instrumental and environmental disturbances to confirm that the signal was real.
+The team then spent the entire autumn exhaustively investigating potential instrumental and environmental disturbances to confirm that the signal was real.

 According to Einstein’s theory of relativity, when a pair of black holes orbit on another, they lose energy slowly, causing them to creep gradually closer.
 In the final minutes of their merger, they speed up considerably, until finally, moving at about half the speed of light, they bash together, forming a larger black hole.
 A tremendous burst of energy is released, propagating through space as gravitational waves.